corda/corda/docs/source/azure-vm.rst

 .. image:: resources/azure_ip.png
   :width: 300px

 Using the Yo!
 CorDapp
 ---------------------
 The pre-loaded Yo!
-CordDapp on your Corda nodes lets you send simple Yo messages to other Corda nodes on the network.
+CordDapp on your Corda nodes lets you send simple Yo! messages to other Corda nodes on the network.
 A Yo! message is a very simple transaction.
 The Yo!
 CorDapp is running by default when your Corda nodes start.
 The Yo!
 CorDapp demonstrates how transactions are only sent between Corda nodes which they are intended for and are not shared across the entire network.
 The Yo!
 CorDapp also makes use of the network map cache on each Corda node to find the intended target for the message.

 Open a browser tab and browse to the following URL: